A-Hudson-0117/multibot-startup-example/README.md

 # multibot-startup-example
 Utiliziing ROS, Gazebo, and Turtlebot3 demonstrate how the multibot startup works.
-The startup sample script is imported as a submodule.
+The startup sample script is imported as a submodule from ```https://github.com/terminator0117/multibot-paramater-startup```

 ## Setup
 Clone or download repository into catkin_ws (or youre own preferred workspace).